 Margaret Dwyer earned her Master of Fine Art degree in Visual Arts in 2008 from Vermont College of Fine Arts.
 Her thesis work involved researching, writing, and creating art based on psychological themes such as trauma, dreams, and the unconscious.
-Her Bachelor of Fine Arts degree was earned in 1980 from Siena Heights University in Adrian, Michigan.
 Margaret works in several 2-D and 3-D mediums (though watercolor is her favorite).
-She was awarded the Artist in Residence position at Marsh-Billings-Rockefeller National Historic Park in Woodstock, VT in 2019 and again in 2020.
+She was awarded the Artist in Residence position at Marsh-Billings-Rockefeller National Historic Park in Woodstock, VT in 2019, 2020, and 2021.
+In 2022, she was the Artist in Residence at Billings Farm & Museum, also in Woodstock.
 Her work has been recognized in numerous juried national and international exhibitions and has been published in fine art books and magazines including:

 Splash, America’s Best Watercolors-(North Light Books),